The 27.10.2020 decision on setting the countercyclical capital buffer rate

 The countercyclical capital buffer (CCyB) rate for the exposures to Latvian residents has been set at 0%.
-The established CCyB rate will be used to calculate a credit institution-specific CCyB rate from 1 August 2020.
-The Financial and Capital Market Commission (FCMC) will decide about the necessity to set the CCyB rate above 0%, as soon as a significant rise in cyclical systemic risks is recorded in Latvia’s financial sector.
+The established CCyB rate will be used to calculate a credit institution-specific CCyB rate from 1 November 2021.
+The Financial and Capital Market Commission (FCMC) will decide about the necessity to set the CCyB rate above 0% if significant rise in cyclical systemic risks is recorded in Latvia’s financial sector.

 The FCMC, as an institution responsible for the application of the CCyB according to Article 35.5 of the Credit Institution Law, analyses the credit-to-GDP ratio every quarter, as well as its deviation from the trend and the additional indicators to justify the decision on the CCyB rate.

 The FCMC has been monitoring coronavirus (Covid-19) outbreak developments and the effects of the resulting global supply-demand shock on Latvia’s economy.
 According to the Central Statistical Bureau (CSB) in Q2 2020 the economy plummeted by 8.9% (year-on-year) mostly due to a large volume drop in manufacturing and services.